mainmatter/playbook/process/README.md

 * include all necessary materials that are needed for the issue; this could be visual assets, links to online documentation for third party libraries or APIs or contact details for external parties involved in an issue etc.
-* a list of open questions that need to be answered or risks that have been identified and might prevent this issue from being completed
+* bring up any open questions that need to be answered, or risks that have been identified and might prevent this issue from being completed

 #### Spikes